-Paid up capital instruments included in common equity Tier 1 are ordinary shares.
-Paid up capital instruments included in Tier 2 capital are preference shares.
+Paid up capital instruments included in common equity Tier 1 are ordinary shares (1).
+Paid up capital instruments included in Tier 2 capital are preference shares (1).
+The Bank has no additional Tier 1 capital instruments.

 BBH Luxembourg has no subsidiaries and there is no accounting consolidation.
 No prudential filters pursuant to articles 32 to 35 of the CRR are applicable to BBH Luxembourg.
-The Bank deducts all deferred tax assets from eligible own funds and has no other item to deduct.